-Krane Funds Advisors, LLC serves as the investment adviser to the Fund.
+Krane Funds Advisors, LLC ("Krane" or "Adviser") serves as the investment adviser to the Fund.

-Portfolio Manager
+Portfolio Managers

-James Maund, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of the Fund since the Fund's inception.
-Jonathan Shelon, Chief Operating Officer of the Adviser, also serves as a portfolio manager of the Fund.
-Mr. Shelon supports Mr. Maund and Krane's investment team for the Fund and has been a portfolio manager of the Fund since its inception.
+James Maund, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of the Fund since the Fund's inception in September 2022.
+Jonathan Shelon, Chief Operating Officer of the Adviser, supports Mr. Maund and Krane's investment team for the Fund and has been a portfolio manager of the Fund since the Fund's inception in September 2022.